 Most of the women I know aren’t living like my friend – they aren’t embracing (or even paying attention to) their senses.
 Why?
 Because they’re too busy.
 And too stressed.
 And too stuck in their heads (like me).

-And those things are guaranteed to push your sensuality out the door and refuse to let it back in!
+And those things are guaranteed to push your sensuality out the door, then lock the door and throw away the key!
 You can’t embrace the things your senses are trying to tell you if you’re so busy or stressed or tired that you don’t even notice them.

 5 Simple Ways to Feel More Sensual

 • Offload some of your stress.
 Our bodies were designed to deal with stress in short bursts and to experience our senses regularly, but we do the opposite.
 We operate in stress mode most of the time, and we rarely notice what our senses are telling or showing us.
-We’ve talked before about letting go of some stressful things – like obligations and commitments – at least for a period of time.
+We think it’s normal, but it’s not.

 Can you do that?
-Can you remove yourself from situations that cause stress for you?
+Can you make a change or remove yourself from a situation that causes stress for you?
 You may not think you can, but I encourage you to give it a try.
-Make it a priority and do one or two things to reduce your stress level over the next month or so.
+Make it a priority and do one or two things to reduce your stress level over the next two weeks.

 • Disconnect from your devices.
 It almost goes without saying that phones, tablets, computers, and television are damaging our ability to notice and enjoy the things that our senses are telling us.
 In addition, these devices add to our stress levels.
-So start scheduling some time to disconnect over the next month.
-Try to put your devices away for a period of time every day, or at least several days a week.
-Use that time to focus on something you can perceive through your sense of touch, test, smell, or sight.
+So start scheduling some time to disconnect every day.
+Try to put your devices away for a period of time each day.
+Use that time to focus on something you can perceive through your sense of touch, taste, smell, or sight.

 • Look for ways to indulge your senses.
 Go outside and enjoy the sounds and smells of nature.
 Drink a glass of wine.
 Eat a meal slowly.
 Take a warm bath.
 Wear clothes that feel wonderful on your skin.
 Burn scented candles or diffuse essential oils.
-Pick one of your senses and really focus on it this week.
-Then try another one next week.
+Write down 10 sense-inducing things you really want to do, and then do one each day.
+Or, pick one of your senses and focus on it every day this week.
+Then focus on another one next week.

 Think of something you love – something that makes you feel vibrant and alive – and make room for it in your life.
+Just start doing it, even if only for 10 minutes a day.
 That may mean letting go of something that doesn’t make you feel alive and, frankly, that’s okay.
 Do it.